kdbohne/klang/README.md

 klang
 =====

-[klang](https://github.com/kdbohne/klang) is an offline path tracer based on
+[klang](https://github.com/kdbohne/klang) is a compiler for an experimental programming language.

 Building klang
 --------------